Pig Goat Banana Cricket: Production

 Ratings for the series were initially favorable.
 However, ratings began to experience a steep drop mid-season (as an example, the episode "Mall Ya Later" only pulled in 0.79 million viewers) and the last episode aired on Nickelodeon, "It's Time to Slumber Party", was only viewed by 0.95 million viewers.
-Only the first season of the show aired on Nickelodeon.

 Move to Nicktoons

+Only the first season of the show aired on Nickelodeon.
 Following the broadcast of "It's Time to Slumber Party" on February 26, 2016, Nickelodeon removed the series from its schedule due to low ratings and the status of the show remained in limbo for 7 months.
 It was announced in September 2016 that the second season of the series would be moved to sister network Nicktoons on September 25, 2016.
 Season 2 episodes premiered on the Nicktoons network sporadically until May 31, 2017.
-3 remaining episodes were first aired in Poland in 2017 and eventually those episodes aired in the United States 1 year later on August 11, 2018.
+The three remaining episodes were first aired in Poland in 2017; eventually, those episodes aired in the United States one year later on August 11, 2018.